Digital India Myths: Facebook

 • We can do anything by creating a fake ID and we won’t get caught.

-This should not come as a surprise but every time you log in, your IP Address details, session time etc. are recorded by Facebook and other platforms.
-In cases like online defamation, a notice is served under Section 91 of CrPC and the concerned platform has to reply with all the details they have about the asked account.
+This should not come as a surprise but Facebook and other platforms record every time you log in, your IP Address details, session time etc. In cases like online defamation, a notice is served under Section 91 of CrPC against the platform.
+The concerned platform has to reply with all the details they have about the asked account.

-• Whatever is in virtual world, exists in reality.
+• Whatever is in the virtual world, exists in reality.

-Did you accept that friend request just because the person was looking hot in profile picture?
+Did you accept that friend request just because the person was looking hot in the profile picture?

 Social Media Platforms like Facebook, Twitter, LinkedIn etc. have become an integral part of our lives.
-As I said, cyber space has pros as well as cons.
-And there exists a very thin line between staying secure and becoming vulnerable.
-It is upto us how we maintain our digital footprints and online presence.
+As I said, cyberspace has pros as well as cons.
+And there exists a fragile line between staying secure and becoming vulnerable.
+It is up to us how we maintain our digital footprints and online presence.

 Read our previous posts in the Digital India Myths series on Virus & Identity Theft here and here.